sisap-challenges/sisap-challenges.github.io/tasks.md

 - **Output:** Two matrices of binary-sketches of 1024-bits, i.e., packed into 16 unsigned 64 bit integers, using a `.h5` file using a group named _queries_ and _db_ for the queries and the database, respectively.
 - **Measurement:** Recall the computed $k$ nearest neighbor versus a gold standard using the binary sketches (against the task-A gold standard) and search time.
 We will reproduce your results post-challenge.

-## Reports
-We expect that participants prepare a detailed report of their solution in a typical SISAP's _shortpaper format_ with a focus on reproducibility and comparing their speedup against a brute force solution in its machine and the resulting quality w.r.t. recall.
-Organizers and an ad-hoc committee will review these short papers if the number of papers is large, looking to increase the paper's quality.

-On the other hand, we will produce an overview of the challenge giving the necessary context, explaining baselines, the entire table of results, and approaches, and reproducing benchmarks approaches with a common infrastructure and different query sets.